Manny Farber: Career

-He died at his home in Leucadia, near Encinitas, California, on August 18, 2008.

 Style

+"Manny Farber is the Raymond Chandler of American film criticism."

+"Farber’s style was drolly impatient, culturally far-reaching, and addictively conversational.
+In it, the reader sensed a mind that loved film-going enough to hold filmmakers accountable for their efforts with the same elevated combination of annoyance and appreciation formerly only accorded to playwrights, classical and jazz musicians, and fine artists."

 Farber's writing is well known for its distinctive prose style, which he personally described as "a struggle to remain faithful to the transitory, multisuggestive complication of a movie image."
 He cited the sportswriters of his era as an influence, and frequently used sports metaphors, especially ones related to baseball, in his writings on art and cinema.

 Farber frequently championed genre filmmakers like Howard Hawks, Anthony Mann and Raoul Walsh; however, despite his fondness for B-films, Farber was often critical of film noir.

 "White Elephant Art vs. Termite Art"

-One of Farber's best-known essays is "White Elephant Art vs. Termite Art", which originally appeared in 1962 in Film Culture.
+One of Farber's best-known essays is "White Elephant Art vs. Termite Art", which originally appeared in Film Culture, number 27 (Winter 1962–63).
 In it, he writes on the virtues of "termite art" and the excesses of "white elephant art" and champions the B film and under-appreciated auteurs, which he felt were able, termite-like, to burrow into a topic.
 Bloated, pretentious, white elephant art lacks the economy of expression found in the greatest works of termite art, according to Farber.
 Farber saw termite art as spontaneous and subversive, going in bold new directions, and white elephant art as formal and tradition-bound.
 He offers John Wayne's performance in The Man Who Shot Liberty Valance as a quintessential example of cinematic termite art, but scorns the films of Truffaut and Antonioni.

 "Termite-tapeworm-fungus-moss art," Farber contends, "goes always forward eating its own boundaries, and, like as not, leaves nothing in its path other than the signs of eager, industrious, unkempt activity."

+Personal life

+Farber met his third wife, Patricia Patterson, in New York, in 1966, where Farber had lived since 1942, when he began writing about movies.